Learn how to create access keys in AWS with screenshots. Also see how to make access key active, inactive, and delete.

-Security is top priority when you are using cloud services.
-Username/password is primitive form of security we used for account security.
-Since technology has evolved and automation took over the day today activities, manual work has been transformed into API calls.
-Many things gets its work done by making API calls to respected services.
+Security is a top priority when you are using cloud services.
+Username/password is a primitive form of security we used for account security.
+Since technology has evolved and automation took over the day-to-day activities, manual work has been transformed into API calls.
+Many things get their work done by making API calls to respected services.

-In cloud, once service gets connected to another service with API Calls.
-API calls also needs to get authenticated across services so that your cloud infra stays secure.
-For that AWS uses access keys which can be supplied to source service to get it authenticated at destination service and complete API calls.
-Now, question is where are my access keys in AWS?
+In the cloud, once service gets connected to another service with API Calls.
+API calls also need to get authenticated across services so that your cloud infra stays secure.
+For that AWS uses access keys that can be supplied to source service to get it authenticated at destination service and complete API calls.
+Now, the question is where are my access keys in AWS?
 Where to create access keys in AWS?
-In this article we will see how to create, make active, make inactive and delete access keys in AWS.
+In this article we will see how to create, make active, make inactive, and delete access keys in AWS.

 How to create access keys in AWS?

-Here, click on button ‘Create New Access Key‘.
+Here, click on the button ‘Create New Access Key‘.
 Once clicked your access key pair will be generated automatically.
 Each access key pair consist of access key ID and secret access key.
-Access key ID will be visible to you in your account all the time (like you can see it in above screenshot).
-But, secret access key is visible only time of creation for security purpose.
-You also have choice to download secret access key file.
-But apart from this file and time of creation you wont be able to see/retrieve this key.
-Its your duty to keep it safe.
+Access key ID will be visible to you in your account all the time (like you can see it in the above screenshot).
+But, the secret access key is visible only time of the creation for security purposes.
+You also have the choice to download a secret access key file.
+But apart from this file and time of creation you won’t be able to see/retrieve this key.
+It’s your duty to keep it safe.
 After hitting create keys button you will see below screen :

-Both keys can be reveled to copy and save, by clicking ‘Show Access Key‘ link in above dialogue box.
+Both keys can be reveled to copy and save, by clicking the ‘Show Access Key‘ link in the above dialogue box.
 Keys will be shown to you in plain text like below :

 You can also opt to save this key pair.
 Click Download Key File button.
-You key pair will be downloaded as rootkey.csv file.
-Inside CSV file, key pair is in plain text format like stated below.
+Your key pair will be downloaded as a rootkey.csv file.
+Inside the CSV file, the key pair is in plain text format as stated below.

-Thats it!
+That’s it!
 Your access key pair is ready to be used in AWS services.
-For example we used access keys while mounting S3 bucket on Linux server.
+For example we used access keys while mounting an S3 bucket on the Linux server.

 How to make access key inactive?

-Your existing key pairs you must be using in some services.
-But sometimes they are sitting idle there since you havnt used them.
-Sometimes, you need to stop access of service which was using key pair.
-In such cases, its best to make that key pair inactive.
-So that access of service using that key pair will be paused.
+Your existing key pairs you must be used in some services.
+But sometimes they are sitting idle there since you haven’t used them.
+Sometimes, you need to stop the access to service which was using key pair.
+In such cases, it’s best to make that key pair inactive.
+So that access to service using that key pair will be paused.
 This might be useful in troubleshooting as well.

-To make access key inactive visit same security console in your AWS account and list all existing key pairs by expanding ‘Access Keys (Access Key ID and Secret Access Key)‘.
-Identify your required key and click ‘Make Inactive‘ link against it in last column named ‘Actions’.
+To make access key inactive visit the same security console in your AWS account and list all existing key pairs by expanding ‘Access Keys (Access Key ID and Secret Access Key)‘.
+Identify your required key and click the ‘Make Inactive‘ link against it in the last column named ‘Actions’.

-Key status will turn inactive and all its authorizations will be paused.
-It can be verified in column named status against it.
+The key status will turn inactive and all its authorizations will be paused.
+It can be verified in a column named status against it.

 How to make access key active?

-For all keys which are inactive in state will have ‘Make Active’ link against them in last ‘Actions’ column.
+For all keys which are inactive in the state will have a ‘Make Active’ link against them in the last ‘Actions’ column.
 You have to click it to make them active again.